What’s Inside Your Marine Batteries

 AGM Marine Batteries

 If you need a battery that is more shock- and vibration-resistant, try an absorbed glass-mat (AGM) battery.
 Inside an AGM battery, a dense mat is saturated with the battery’s electrolyte (a mixture of acid and water.)

 Unlike wet cells, AGM cells require no maintenance, except for periodic cleaning of the positive and negative terminals.
 AGM cells are also sealed, which eliminates the possibility of acid and flammable gases from being released into the atmosphere.
 Additionally, the AGM design means this battery can be installed at any angle, are shock- and vibration-resistant and have a low self-discharge rate of 3% per month.

 Just be careful recharging this bad boy.
 If accidentally overcharged, no amount of water can rehydrate this sealed battery.

 Gel Marine Batteries

 Now, gel-based marine batteries have liquid electrolytes gelled with silicates.
 Like the AGM, gel batteries are sealed, shock- and vibration-resistant, and there’s no need to add water.
 Going a step beyond AGM, these batteries resist overcharging and can handle extremely low temperatures.
 Combine that with some long cycle life and a low self-discharge rate (less than 1% per month), these gel batteries make the best option for boaters who tend to forget to charge their batteries before and after the season.

 On the downside, the gel batteries tend to have a higher price.
 They’ll also need a specific gel battery charger.

 Now you know what’s inside the different marine batteries, let’s get you outside.
-Pick up an Interstate battery at your nearest dealer or visit interstatebatteries.com for more info on our newest line of marine/RV batteries, the Pro ECL Series – whichever floats your boat.
+Pick up an Interstate battery at your nearest dealer or visit interstatebatteries.com for more info on our newest line of marine/RV batteries, the ECL Professional Series – whichever floats your boat.

 Posted in Marine, Tips